St Mary's Church, Bungay: Interior

 The arcades are supported on five columns consisting of clustered shafts.
-The west window is particularly large, and has complicated tracery in its upper part.
+The west window is particularly large and has complicated tracery in its upper part.
 The bosses in the roof are carved with a variety of objects, including angels, a lion, two-headed eagles, and a bat.
 Near the entrance to the church is a dole cupboard, carved with a rat.
 Bread was placed in the dole cupboard to be given to the poor.
 Part of the church has been converted into a War Memorial Chapel.
 This contains a 17th-century Flemish panel depicting the Resurrection that was given to the church by the author H. Rider Haggard.
 The two-manual organ was made by E. W. Norman, and was moved to the church from Rose Hall, Bungay.
 It was rebuilt in 1961 by Walker.
 There is a ring of eight bells, all cast in 1820 by Thomas Mears II of the Whitechapel Bell Foundry.

 Legend of the Black Dog

-The church was struck by lightning on Sunday, 4 August 1577.
+The church was struck by lightning on Sunday 4 August 1577.
 During the thunderstorm an apparition appeared, consisting of a black Hell Hound which dashed around the church, attacking members of the congregation.
 It then suddenly disappeared and re-appeared in Holy Trinity Church, Blythburgh 12 mi away, injuring members of the congregation there.
-The dog has been associated with Black Shuck, a dog haunting the coasts of Norfolk, Essex and Suffolk.
-An image of the Black Dog has been incorporated in the coat of arms of Bungay, and has been used in the titles of various enterprises associated with Bungay.
+The dog has been associated with Black Shuck, a dog haunting the coasts of Norfolk, Cambridgeshire, Essex and Suffolk.
+An image of the Black Dog has been incorporated in the coat of arms of Bungay and has been used in the titles of various enterprises associated with Bungay.